bodrick/awesome/TOPICS.md

 *   [crxjs/chrome-extension-tools](https://github.com/crxjs/chrome-extension-tools) - Bundling Chrome Extensions can be pretty complex.
 It doesn't have to be.

-## rollup-plugin

-*   [crxjs/chrome-extension-tools](https://github.com/crxjs/chrome-extension-tools) - Bundling Chrome Extensions can be pretty complex.
-It doesn't have to be.

 ## vitejs

 *   [crxjs/chrome-extension-tools](https://github.com/crxjs/chrome-extension-tools) - Bundling Chrome Extensions can be pretty complex.
 It doesn't have to be.